|Nikon 10-pin remote terminal.|

 Nikon cameras compatible with geo-tagging:

-Note 2: There are currently no Canon cameras compatible with instantaneous geo-tagging.
+Note 2: There are currently some Fuji but no Canon cameras compatible with instantaneous geo-tagging.

 Note 3: I'm seeing an increasing number of posts indicating that the newer Etrex models (like the Etrex H) are not compatible with the MC-35.
 Be sure to check before you buy!!